 The Spiritual Formation path reflects the mission of the college: Educating students to become servants of Christ to make a difference in today's world.
 The Spiritual Formation path cultivates students' spiritual growth during their time at Bryan.

-College Success Seminar (COL 100)College Success Seminar is a one-hour core curriculum course that is designed to empower students to reach their educational and career goals by introducing students to strategies, techniques, and self-management tools commonly recognized to lead to success.
-Topics include
+College Success Seminar (COL100)College Success Seminar is a one-hour core curriculum course that empowers students to reach their educational and career goals by introducing students to strategies, techniques, and self-management tools commonly recognized to lead to success.
+Topics include:

-- Utilization and knowledge of campus resources
+- student services and campus resources

 Academic Support CenterThe Academic Support Center serves hundreds of students across all disciplines.